xixiaofinland/rust_beyond/src/intro.md

 Hi there, I'm [Xi Xiao](http://xixiao.info).
 This is my journey learning [Rust][r].

-I created this book for three reasons.

-First, I want to become a better writer.
-Books, like [Flowers for Algernon][ffa] and [The Phoenix Project][tpp] amazed me.
-They explain complex ideas through simple words that still hit hard.
-They prove we don't need fancy language to convey thoughts.

-This skill seems magical to me!
-We often hear that things must be complex to be powerful.
-But these books are both simple AND powerful.
-I'm writing this book to practice this rare combination.

-Second, I love Rust.
-The language gives you modern features like type inference and safe concurrency that make coding pleasant.
-But it also offers the low-level control needed for system programming.
-Powerful yet approachable - just like the writing style I admire.

-Third, Rust isn't like other languages I've learned.
-It's complex enough to be worth breaking down into bite-sized pieces.
-By sharing my journey, I hope to make it more accessible for you too.

 ## How to read

 I've organized related concpets together, but it shouldn't puzzle you much if